paezha/Reproducible-Research-Workflow/Session-06-Forensic-Issues-and-Archiving/README.md

 ### Activity

-1. Complete the Data In Brief activity - place in ReadMe file.
-2. Share your work with another student to review and review another student's work.
-Add comments through the Issues tools.
+1. Complete the Data In Brief activity - place in ReadMe file to make it accessible by others to review.
+Enable comments through the Issues tools.
-3. Respond to Issues received.
-4. For Next Week:
+2. For Next Week:
     -  Bring a sample dataset to class next week to be used in the R exercise